 Kulpenburg TV tower, Television tower in Thuringia, Germany

-The tower was built by Deutsche Post of East Germany in the 1970s as part of expanding the telecommunication infrastructure.
-It marks an important moment in the development of the broadcasting network across eastern regions.
+The tower was built in the 1970s by Deutsche Post of East Germany as part of an effort to extend the broadcasting network across the eastern regions.
+It was one of several towers of this type erected across the country during that period.

 The community of curious travelers